-The citizens of Tuscaloosa are very well educated compared to the average community in the nation: 34.57% of adults in Tuscaloosa have a bachelor's degree or even advanced degree.
+The education level of Tuscaloosa citizens is very high relative to the national average among all cities (21.84%): 34.57% of adults in Tuscaloosa have a bachelor's degree or even advanced degree.

 The per capita income in Tuscaloosa in 2010 was $22,141, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $88,564 for a family of four.
 However, Tuscaloosa contains both very wealthy and poor people as well.